November 2024: Recipe of the Month Recommendation

 Food.

 Remember one way to stick it to the patriarchy is to feed ourselves.
 We’re going to need all the energy we can get to fight against governments that want us to shrink and become as small and docile as possible.
 So, if you like to bake then bake.
 When you bake your focus and concentration is on the recipe and you are staying in the moment.
-Distress.
+Destress.
 Clear your head.
 Feed yourself and others.
 Find the joy in whisking up a little something and get creative with your food.

 Quick and Easy Blueberry Muffins from Inspired Taste